github/docs/content/code-security/secret-scanning/protecting-pushes-with-secret-scanning.md

   ![Screenshot showing commit in web ui blocked because of secret scanning push protection](/assets/images/help/repository/secret-scanning-push-protection-web-ui-commit-blocked-banner.png)

+{% data variables.product.prodname_dotcom %} will only display one detected secret at a time in the web UI.
+If a particular secret has already been detected in the repository and an alert already exists, {% data variables.product.prodname_dotcom %} will not block that secret.

 You can remove the secret from the file using the web UI.
 Once you remove the secret, the banner at the top of the page will change and tell you that you can now commit your changes.

   ![Screenshot showing commit in web ui allowed after secret fixed](/assets/images/help/repository/secret-scanning-push-protection-web-ui-commit-allowed.png)